 (also provides alternate route to Bear Mountain and the Appalachian Trail)

 Use Metro-North/Hudson Line.
-From Grand Central, making stops at 125th Street in Harlem and Marble Hill in The Bronx, the trains make five stops near trailheads:
+From Grand Central (and Harlem-125th Street), the trains make five stops near trailheads:

-- Garrison: for Sugarloaf South & connections to other trails, including the Appalachian Trail.
+• Garrison: for the Arden Point/Glenclyffe Loop, as well as Sugarloaf South & connections to other trails, including the Appalachian Trail.

-- Breakneck Ridge: for Breakneck Ridge Trail, Wilkinson Trail & others.
+• Breakneck Ridge: for Breakneck Ridge Trail, Wilkinson Trail & others.
 Breakneck is a special stop established for hikers by the Conference.
-About a half hour walk from Cold Spring if you miss the trains that stop here.
+It's a 2.5-mile walk from Cold Spring if you miss the trains that stop here.

 Although these are scheduled stops, the train will not open a door for you to board unless the engineer or conductor sees you.
 If you wish to board a return train from one of these stations, make sure that you are at the small platform provided on the western side of the tracks, where you can be seen.